What Is NoFap? What Are the Benefits?

-Devout followers of the NoFap movement swear by their no porn, no masturbation detoxes, but experts aren’t quite convinced.
-In the first place, both pornography addiction and masturbation addiction are controversial topics, with many experts not even sure that they exist.
+For one, pornography addiction and masturbation addiction are controversial topics, with many experts not even sure they exist.

-“What does NoFap mean?” is question numero uno in this conversation.
 “Fap” is a slang term for masturbation that has become increasingly popular over the last decade or so.
-So NoFap, meaning no masturbation, is about… Well, not masturbating.
+So NoFap, meaning no masturbation, refers to masturbation abstinence.

-NoFap has gamified the experience of “rebooting” over a period of time chosen by the participant.
-Both 30- and 90-day reset challenges exist in the NoFap community, including the well-known “No Nut November.”
+NoFap has gamified the experience of “rebooting,” or recovering from porn addiction through abstinence.
+The period of time is typically chosen by the participant, but both 30- and 90-day reset challenges exist in the NoFap community.
+This includes the well-known “No Nut November.”

-These community-driven and -supported reboots aim to reset the addiction pathways in your brain and, in the process, “fix” the symptoms associated with porn addiction.
+These community-driven reboots aim to reset the addiction pathways in your brain and, in the process, “fix” the symptoms associated with porn addiction, such as porn-induced erectile dysfunction.

-Compulsive sexual behavior (also called hypersexuality) does exist, but in the NoFap book, porn also takes the place of real relationships — it replaces partnered sexual activity with solo time.
+Compulsive sexual behaviour (also called hypersexuality) does exist, but in the NoFap book, porn also takes the place of real relationships — it replaces partnered sexual activity with excessive solo time.
 Which, according to the movement, is bad.

 Porn addiction, according to NoFap, is caused by the habit-forming nature of our brain’s reward system and how porn forms strong pathways with neurotransmitters to make the addiction powerful.